cea-hpc/modules/doc/source/modulefile.rst

 requirements defined with the :mfcmd:`depends-on` command are not automatically loaded and an error is raised if none of these requirements are found loaded.

+If the :mconfig:`auto_handling` or :mconfig:`conflict_unload` configuration
+options are disabled, the conflicts defined with the :mfcmd:`family` command are not automatically unloaded and an error is raised when trying to load a module defining a family already defined by a loaded module.

 On :subcmd:`module load-any<load-any>` sub-command and modulefile command, a modulefile evaluation error is not reported and :subcmd:`module